La Perouse Mission Church: La Perouse Mission Church

 Hymn singing was a favourite church activity and singing (either accompanied by the church organ or unaccompanied) was particularly important to the La Perouse church community.
 Hymn singing took place in people's homes, often while sitting outside on their front steps.
 Children sang in groups at other churches and when visiting the sick and elderly of the community.
 Hymn singing was part of the popular culture of the La Perouse community.
 Some families also learned to play the organ through the church.

 The church encouraged adult, child and family involvement.
 Bible study was for the adults only and took place in people's homes.
-Adult community members sometimes attended conventions at country-based Aboriginal mis1sions with which La Perouse was linked, such at Wreck Bay on the South Coast, Taree on the North Coast and Purfleet in Queensland.
+Adult community members sometimes attended conventions at country-based Aboriginal missions with which La Perouse was linked, such at Wreck Bay on the South Coast, and Purfleet near Taree on the North Coast.
 Young children attended Sunday School at the Manse.
 Community members often taught at Sunday School.
 Children sang in choirs, marched into town with banners and performed Nativity plays and sang Christmas carols.
 There was a large Women's Group at the church and the Youth Group (called Christian Endeavour) met on Tuesday afternoons after school.
 Youth activities included cooking sessions at the Manse and dancing for girls and boys.
 Youth and adult church social activities included dancing, to old time and rock and roll music, at the Blue Hall (now demolished) that was located to the west of the Manse (outside the proposed SHR curtilage).
 The Blue Hall was also used for children's dance and ballet classes and movie screenings and (from the 1960s) a television was installed.
 The entry charge for films and TV shows (Bandstand was a favourite) was 6d (6 old pence).
 The state government ran summer camps for Aboriginal children and young people for two weeks in early January on the flat ground south of the Blue Hall (also outside the proposed SHR curtilage).
 All these activities took place variously in the 1960s, 70s and 80s.

 Present day community members note that attendance at church services and social activities was not something forced on children and young people but was willingly undertaken by community members who participated generally until at least 18 or 19 years of age.
 It is also noted that church services and church social activities were the only times that Aboriginal children and young people were allowed out in the reserve without being under the watchful eye of their families.
 This indicates the long-held community fear of children being taken without warning by "the welfare" to become part of the Stolen Generations.
 The La Perouse Mission Church was regarded by Aboriginal community as a safe haven for its children and as such its activities were well-supported by all ages in the community.